ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

   - Reference: `The Coefficient of Determination: Understanding r squared and R squared <https://pubs.nctm.org/view/journals/mt/93/3/article-p230.xml>`__
+  - Monitored Metric (Yes/No):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

 - **Ground Theory Analysis**

   - Intended Use:
   - Rationale:
   - Reference:
+  - Monitored Metric (Yes/No):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

 Fairness, Equity, and Bias Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~